jairus-m/dbt-strava/README.md

 ### dbt project for [Strava ELT pipeline](https://github.com/jairus-m/StravaETLPipeline)

-This dbt projeect transforms raw activity data in BigQuery into useful data models for downstream analytics.
+This dbt project transforms raw activity data in BigQuery into useful data models for downstream analytics.

 The goal is to be able to use this project to learn about:
 - building data models